carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.LaneMarkingColor<a name="carla.LaneMarkingColor"></a> <sub><sup>_class_</sup></sub>
-Defines the lane marking colors.
+Class that defines the lane marking colors.

 <h3>Instance Variables</h3>
 - <a name="carla.LaneMarkingColor.Standard"></a>**<font color="#f8805a">Standard</font>**